adstuart/azure-privatelink-dns-microhack/README.md

 `terraform apply`

-- Choose a suitable password to be used for your Virtual Machines
+- Choose a suitable password to be used for your Virtual Machines administrator account (username: AzureAdmin)

 - Wait for the deployment to complete.
 This will take around 30 minutes (the VPN gateways take a while).